nrosvall/Wilhelmina/README.md

 Wilhelmina has support for data synchronization using SFTP.
 Only encrypted data is synchronized so remote servers will not know anything about the data.

+## Homepage

+For more information, documentation and downloads see <https://www.byteptr.com/wilhelmina>.